ranger-turtle/MakiStat/README.md

 ## Tutorial

-This tutorial is written for the MakiSei beginners but already familiar with HTML and Scriban language.
+This tutorial is written for the MakiStat beginners but already familiar with HTML and Scriban language.

 ### Creating main folders

-First, choose your folder where you want to create wesbite blueprint for MakiSei.
+First, choose your folder where you want to create wesbite blueprint for MakiStat.
 Nextly, create three folders: ```_global```, ```_main``` and ```output```.

 ### Skeleton